stalniy/casl/docs-src/src/content/pages/guide/intro/en.md

 }
 ```

 In such case, the pair of action/subject rules are combined by logical `OR`.
-More formally this can be translated as "users can read Article if it's published OR users can read Article if it's not published AND shared with them".
+More formally, this can be translated as "users can read Article if it's published OR users can read Article if it's not published AND shared with them".

-If it's not enough you can also define permissions for subject fields!
+But that's not all, if you need more granular permission checks, you can define them on subject's attributes (i.e., fields)!

 ## Fields